1.1 Name and address of responsible party

 In order to participate in an “online meeting” and access the “meeting room”, you must at least provide your name.

-Should we intend to record the “online meeting”, we will communicate this to you transparently in advance and – where necessary – request your consent.
-Recording will also be indicated in the “Zoom” app.
+If we want to record the “online meeting”, then we will communicate this to you transparently in advance and request consent.
+Recording will also be indicated in the “Microsoft Teams” app.

 Where necessary for recording of the results of an online meeting, we will log the content of the chat.
 However, this will not usually be the case.